-1.9 These are required for all planning applications where design is an issue and will be required for many planning applications from August 2006.
+1.9 These are required for all planning applications where design is an issue and are required for many planning applications.
 Applicants for planning permission should set out in a design statement the design principles that underpin their proposal.
 The level of detail will be dependent on the scale and nature of the development and the sensitivity of the location.
 Guidance on design statements is available from the Council's planning officers.